Create Text File on the Fly in Build Scripts

 Lately I have been asked the question why I have this blog, several times actually.
 I honestly thought that I wrote that in the first posting I did, but it was very short.
 Not even when I change into www.marcusoft.net I wrote something about it.

 But the reason for the blog is, and has always been this simple: I write about things that interest me and when they catches my attention.
-For several years I did notes in diffrent kind of notebooks at different customers.
+For several years I did notes in different kind of notebooks at different customers.
 Always forgot them when I left.
 So now I have them in one place.
 I often link to the blog for solutions to problems I have and solve.

 I then and then write about private stuff also, in the same manner - when it feels good.